admin

 It makes me feel uncomfortable.

-I mean Twitter guys are so patient and may even be incurring losses but they haven’t put up advertisements on yet. don’t know how they are compensating their costs, hosting etc.
+I mean Twitter guys are so patient and may even be incurring losses but they haven’t put up advertisements on yet.
+Don’t know how they are compensating their costs, hosting etc. (they raise funding each year from VCs)

 And then there are those bots etc on twitter too!